petersarcevic/rssi_magnetometer_fingerprint_database/README.md

 A database of RSSI and magnetometer fingerprint measurements used for indoor positioning.
 The database contains measurements for two indoor spaces (room, laboratory) in .mat format (MATLAB).
 The detalis of the measurement setup can be found in the following open acces article:

 Sarcevic, P.; Csik, D.; Odry, A. Indoor 2D Positioning Method for Mobile Robots Based on the Fusion of RSSI and Magnetometer Fingerprints.
-Sensors 2023, 23, x
+Sensors 2023, 23, 1855. https://doi.org/10.3390/s23041855

 The same article should be given as a reference when using the database.